holepunchto/broadcast-encryption/README.md

 ```
 {
   keyPair, // receiver key pair used for decryption
-  genesis // initial key to use if core is empty, default is null
+  bootstrap // initial key information to use
 }
 ```